kyma-project/kyma/resources/ark/README.md

 ## Add Components to the Backup

 All kubernetes resources in the user namespaces are backuped by default.
-If there is something not covered by the backup or data which is stored in the system namespaces has to be added to the sample file in the backup documentation (`/docs/backup/docs/assets`).
+If there is something not covered by the backup or data which is stored in the system namespaces it has to be added to the sample file in the backup documentation (`/docs/backup/docs/assets`).
 This sample files are used as a configuration for testing.
+Details of the configuration attributes are part of the [ark documentation](https://github.com/heptio/velero/blob/master/docs/api-types/backup.md).

 If arks functionality is not sufficient it can be extended using [plugins](https://heptio.github.io/velero/v0.10.0/plugins) and [hooks](https://heptio.github.io/velero/v0.10.0/hooks).
 Plugins are extending ark withouth being part of the binary.
 Ark Plugins in kyma are stored in the tools section (`tools/ark-plugins`).
 Hooks are commands executed inside containers and pods during backup.
 They are configured as part of the backup configuration.

 ## E2E Testing

-The E2E Test for Backup is running daily on prow and validating if all components can be restored like expected.
+The E2E Test for Backup (`tests/end-to-end/backup-restore-test`) is running daily on prow and validating if all components can be restored like expected.

 To add components to the backup pipeline it is required to implement a simple go interface.